No Good Deed (TV series)

-No Good Deed is an American black comedy television series created by Liz Feldman for Netflix.
+No Good Deed is an American black comedy television series created by Liz Feldman for Netflix, starring Lisa Kudrow, Ray Romano, Linda Cardellini, and Luke Wilson.
 It follows three families vying to buy the same house, which they all think will solve their problems.
 The series was released on Netflix on December 12, 2024.
 In July 2025, it was placed on an indefinite hiatus.